-- --site-node the node name of the site to be exported; if none given will export all sites - --tidy Whether to export formatted XML - --filename relative path and filename to the XML file to create.
+- --site-node the node name of the site to be exported; if none given will export all sites - --tidy Whether to export formatted XML.
+This is defaults to true - --filename relative path and filename to the XML file to create.
 Any resource will be stored in a sub folder "Resources". - --package-key Package to store the XML file in.
-Any resource will be stored in a sub folder "Resources". - --node-type-filter Filter the node type of the nodes, allows complex expressions (e.g. "TYPO3.Neos:Page", "!TYPO3.Neos:Page,TYPO3.Neos:Text")
+Any resource will be stored in a sub folder "Resources". - --node-type-filter Filter the node type of the nodes, allows complex expressions (e.g. "Neos.Neos:Page", "!Neos.Neos:Page,Neos.Neos:Text")

-typo3.neos:site:import
+neos.neos:site:import